 By definition, “an individual development plan (IDP) is a tool to assist employees in career and personal development.
 Its primary purpose is to help employees reach short and long-term career goals, as well as improve current job performance.”
 I like to think of it as a 2-way commitment between the sales rep and their sales leader to enhance immediate and long-term success.
 This type of commitment is often overlooked with the day-to-day tasks and priorities (I am sure you have heard of that little thing we called a “quota”!)

 IDP’s should be initially created and then driven by the sales rep with the full support of their leadership team.
+For example, if you want someone to be making better pitches, give them a few ideas on what to say, and try to inspire them rather than tell them they’re doing things wrong.
+Life insurance companies often do this with their agents – check it out here to see if it could also work for you.
 Below is a list of leadership duties that should be considered to make the process a success.

 - Meet with the sales rep to discuss their individual development plan.